 Lectors proclaim the Word of God and the Prayers of the People.
 They are expected to have a thorough understanding of the readings; to have read them several times before the scheduled Sunday; and be able to enunciate clearly and distinctly.
 Before reading for the first time, a new Lector will attend a training session.
 Lectors are also expected to participate in focused annual retraining sessions.

 Chalice Bearer / Eucharistic Ministers

 Music at St. Martin’s incorporates many musical styles and many people.
-At our 10:15 Sunday morning worship service (Eucharist) you will find traditional organ music and hymns, along with our beloved choir singing Psalms and anthems.
+At our 10:15 Sunday morning worship service (Holy Eucharist) you will find traditional organ music and hymns, along with our beloved choir singing Psalms and anthems.
 We also have folk hymns and contemporary songs that are easy to sing accompanied by guitar and other instruments.
 Children and youth will find opportunities to sing or play instruments at special times throughout the year.
-Our handbell choir provides another layer to music in worship.
+Our hand bell choir provides another layer to music in worship.
 At special times during the year, such as Christmas Eve and Easter, we encourage everyone to join us in presenting the Hallelujah Chorus with our orchestra.

 Altar Guild members prepare the sanctuary (both main altar and chapel altar) for all services held at the church.
-They are responsible for maintaining all elements and utensils used for the service.
-Altar Guild members share a commitment to our Lord and church, to making the service meaningful, as well as assisting the priest in his/her work.
-An Altar Guild member needs to be totally “aware” during the liturgy to what is going on and available if the priest needs something during the service.
+They are responsible for maintaining the elements and utensils used for the service.
+Altar Guild members share a commitment to our Lord and church, to making each service meaningful, as well as assisting the priest in his/her work.
+An Altar Guild member needs to be totally “aware” during the liturgy to what is going on and be available if the priest needs something during the service.
 Members can be either men or women and we invite and encourage younger people to participate.
 It is an excellent way to really learn what the Eucharistic service is all about.